-In total, that’s $77.98 for stuff that’s just lying around my house in boxes and drawers.
-If you have old books, CDs, LEGO®, and tech devices you’re not using, check Decluttr to see how much they’re worth.
+In total, that’s $186.98 for stuff that’s just lying around my house in boxes and drawers.
+If you have old books, CDs, Legos, and tech devices you’re not using, check Decluttr to see how much they’re worth.

-How to Have the Most Success with Decluttr: Review Before Sending
+How to Have the Most Success with Decluttr

 There were a few obscure titles in my book collection that Decluttr gave a hard pass.
 But I was also surprised at the books it accepted, including some yoga-related ones that came in at more than $1 apiece.
 That leads me to believe that even your most unsellable items have a shot.

 However, you’ll want to follow some best practices to get the most out of your goods.
-Decluttr’s terms and conditions offer some helpful advice:
+A review of Decluttr’s terms and conditions offers some helpful advice: